 An emergency fund makes you feel safe and less stressed during unforeseen situations such as a medical emergency, a sudden repair, or a job loss.
 An ideal emergency fund should equal three to six months’ worth of your salary.

-Whether it’s through an employer-sponsored 401(k) or dabbling in mutual funds, investing money is an excellent way to generate passive income.
+Whether it’s through an employer-sponsored 401(k), dabbling in mutual funds, or even looking to more recent investment opportunities such as looking to trade Bitcoins or other cryptocurrencies.
+Investing money is an excellent way to generate passive income, just make sure to do your research before you part with your money otherwise you might end up part of this Bitcoin Up Betrug or the likes.
 You can speak to a financial advisor or use financial advisor apps to help you get started.

 An insurance policy protects you and your loved ones if you encounter an accident or when you pass away.
 Opt for a health and life insurance policy as soon as possible, as premiums are higher when you’re in your 30s.
 Make sure to cover your family members as well.